 Norman Morrell, age 80, from Gosforth near Newcastle was diagnosed with hepatocellular liver cancer in 2008.
 Here he tells the story of his diagnosis and treatment.

-“In 2005 I was diagnosed with haemochromotosis.
+“In 2005 I was diagnosed with hemochromatosis.
 Unfortunately it led to me developing liver cancer nodules in 2008, which were picked up on a scan.
 I don’t drink alcohol at all.

 “The nodules were very small though, so radiologists were able to treat them using chemo-embolisation and ablation techniques.
 I’ve had the same procedure performed successfully three times over the past five years.